rghanks/stripe_payment_api_in_node/README.md

 From fronted you can create User by enter your name and email-id.

-In backend part there is api to
+# In backend part there is api to
     1) create-customer,
     2) add-card,
     3) create-payment

 # .env file is not upload to github.
-# you have to add your own .env file and pass the value in given variables API_KEY, PORT, HOSTNAME
+# you have to add your own .env file
+# pass the value in given variables -
+    API_KEY, PORT, HOSTNAME